overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

 * The launcher icon should weigh less than 150Kb.

-### The “Files” folder
+### The “Files” folder  should contain

 A folder containing your app’s code.
 Make sure your manifest pathing is correct.

 ### The “store” folder should contain